Dani3lSun/apex-plugin-analytics/README.md

 - Import plugin file "dynamic_action_plugin_de_danielh_apexanalytics.sql" from **plugin/dist** directory into your application
 - *Optional:* Deploy the JS/CSS files from **plugin/src/files** directory on your web server and change the "Plugin File Prefix" to web servers folder path.
 - *Optional:* Compile the plugin PL/SQL package in your APEX parsing schema and change the plugin render/ajax function to include the package object name.
 The package files are located in **plugin/src/db** directory.

+### Installation note
+If you plan to change the application id (APP_ID) of APEX Analytics app (default 280) please change 2 scripts to reflect your APP_ID changes.
+Change the current value 280 to your APP_ID:
+- path/to/unzipped/apex-plugin-analytics/app/ORDS_REST_APEX_ANALYTICS_ALL.sql
+- path/to/unzipped/apex-plugin-analytics/app/db/jobs/create_geolocation_scheduler_job.sql

+*Please do this step before installing the DB objects or importing ORDS RESTful service*

 ## Plugin settings